MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Additionally, when the SLAM service is disabled, Misty does not stream valid data to event types that publish information from `SlamStatus` messages (such as `SelfState`).

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** The effects of this command do not persist across reboot.
-The 820 processor always boots with all services enabled.
+The 820 processor always boots with the SLAM service enabled.
 {{box op="end"}}

 Endpoint: POST &lt;robot-ip-address&gt;/api/services/slam/disable